 Another reason for caution here, is because Shopping Ads tend to be of higher importance towards the Top or Middle of the funnel.
 The last thing you want to do, is to make a decision on products with little obviously tracked revenue, that ended up being great products at starting the customer journey.
 You’ll strangle revenue flowing in from other sources (Brand campaigns, Organic, Direct, Social, etc) and never know that it was related to those products… so caution is needed.

-A significant aspect of Shopping Ads is the product feed, so it stands to reason that making smart adjustments to that feed would be an important part of optimization.
+A significant aspect of Shopping Ads is the product feed, so it stands to reason that making smart adjustments to that feed would be an important part of optimization (this is especially important for the more automated Performance Max campaign type).
 There are several things that can be done to the feed, but when the rubber meets the road, we are busy marketers and I think there are a few easy wins to focus your energies on to get the biggest bang for your buck.

 The primary thing to note in feed adjustments, is that testing is notoriously difficult with Shopping Ads since you can’t run the test simultaneously.
 What you will have to do, is analyze what impact normal seasonal trends (from previous years) have on the timeframes you’re running your test, and then look at KPIs such as impression share or CTR rather than volume only.
 I would also recommend limiting bid adjustments during your test period so you minimize variables.